SubhadityaMukherjee/AI-knowledge-base/docs/Articles/Others/Learnings from this time back home.md

 date created:
 publish: "false"
 ---
-Lessons for future me : Part 1 - 31st Aug 2022 #learnings
+# Lessons for future me : Part 1 - 31st Aug 2022

 This is a time of change, and this trip was the period of rest between what my life was, and what it will become soon.
 I needed it.
 A break.
 A space between me and everything that I thought mattered.
 It gave me the time and environment to learn a lot more about myself and what I want to do in my life from now on until whenever my time comes.
 This is a list of the things that I realised in this holiday.
 It is probably not an exhaustive list, but it is something to look back on in the future and see how much this changed my life.